oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

 (A3), (A4) and (A5) typically occur together with either (A1) or (A2).
 Attackers can collaborate to reach a common goal.

-Note that in this attacker model, an attacker (see A1) can be a resource owner or act as one.
-For example, an attacker can use his own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or resource server.
+Note that an attacker (A1) or (A2) can be a resource owner or act as one.
+For example, such an attacker can use their own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or resource server.

-This document focusses on threats resulting from these attackers.
+This document focusses on threats resulting from attackers (A1) to (A5).
-Attacks in an even stronger attacker model are discussed, for example, in [@arXiv.1901.11520].